sumanb007/docker/README.md

 ### 2. Alternative-2: Secure Registry Configuration

-- If you don’t have a certificate from a trusted CA, you can generate a **self-signed certificate** for your registry.
+Step 1: If you don’t have a certificate from a trusted CA, you can generate a **self-signed certificate** for your registry.
         You need an SSL certificate to enable HTTPS.
 You can either get one from a trusted CA (Let's Encrypt, etc.) or generate a self-signed certificate.

    ```bash
    mkdir -p /mnt/sdb2-partition/certs